engineer-plus-plus/AutomateTechno/README.md

 %ruby ./MixedInKeyInterface.rb <some_file.mp3>

 It works by actually pretending to be a human user and actually clicking UI elements.
 So when you see a popup saying "Hands off", it means do not touch keyboard or mouse until it says "At Ease."

+I wrote and tested it on osx 10.6, ruby 1.9.2p290

+Dependencies: rb-appscript, growl